Tashaa78/EZLib/README.md

 # EZLib
-A licensing system for .NET Framework

 EZLib is a licensing system for .NET applications but with serious security.
 EZLib has features that you can see in a lot of other licensing systems for free.

-This licensing system provides features like hardware ID banning, IP logs, secure server variables, security tips on how to protect your application, checksums checks on your application to see if it was tampered, news/blog system, auto-updater system, web-based developer panel, and more to come.
+This licensing system provides,

+• Hardware ID Banning (TODO)
+• Server Variables (TODO)
+• User IP Logs (TODO)
+• User Information
+• Web-based Developer Panel (TODO)
+• Anti-Tampering System
+• Auto-updater System (TODO)

+.. more to come.

+Join our Discord server, https://discord.gg/gYWEAZR